 - €12 for the day of departure and arrival, if the employee doesn't spend the night at their own home

 - €12 for the calendar day if the employee spends at least 8 hours away from their home or primary workplace.

 Trips outside of Germany

-When employees embark on an international trip, different rules apply — and this is where it gets complicated.
+When employees embark on an international trip, different rules apply.

 The German government sets per diem amounts for every country according to the cost of living there.
 Every year a new document is released with all amounts adjusted to the new situation in the various countries.